Here are the biggest takeaways from the DOJ watchdog's highly anticipated report on the Russia probe's origins

-- The Justice Department's inspector general released a highly anticipated report Monday of his findings in an investigation into the origins of the FBI's Russia probe.
+- The Justice Department's inspector general on Monday released a highly anticipated report of his findings in an investigation into the origins of the FBI's Russia probe.

 - The FBI had an "authorized purpose" to launch the Russia investigation, the report said.